Synthetixio/snx-grants-dao/proposals/binary-options-frontend-rework.md

 19. Fix the bug where one can not exersize winnings if he has claimed options
 20. TBD: Options trading UI, will be estimated once the requirements are clearer

+Additions:
+21. Options overview page should also display users bids in a dedicated column, and allow user to filter to only see the options he bid on
+22. TBD: Dedicated page showing all options an user has

 ## Previous work:
 This is my public toptal profile: https://www.toptal.com/resume/danijel-gornjakovic